Course 102. Fundamentals of Photography II - From Capture to Output with LAB

 Imaging software for post processing

-Adobe PhotoShop Elements (latest version) installed on the laptop
+Adobe PhotoShop Elements with current version installed on the laptop

 * * * * * * * * * * * * * * * *